Contactless payments were first launched on London's buses in December 2012.

-Contactless payment cards are bank cards which have a special symbol on them that has the in-built technology to allow a simple touch of the card to pay for purchases under £20.
+Contactless payment cards are bank cards that have a special symbol on them with the in-built technology to allow a simple touch of the card to pay for purchases under £20.
 You don't need a PIN, a signature, or to insert the card into any reader.

-Contactless is available on debit, credit, charge and pre-paid cards.
+Contactless is available on debit, credit, charge, and pre-paid cards.

 The key benefit of contactless payment is that you no longer have to have an Oyster card and do not have to check your Oyster card balance before traveling.
 That should mean you can board without delay.
 Instead of keeping a balance on your Oyster card, with contactless payment the fare will be automatically deducted from your bank account/payment card account.

 Customers are reminded to only touch one card on the reader to avoid paying with a card they did not intend to pay with.

 This means you need to be careful to keep all of your contactless payment cards and your Oyster card separate if you want to ensure only one of them touches the reader to be charged.
 You could simply take one card out of your wallet and touch it on the reader, or keep one card in a separate wallet as you don't need to actually remove the card from a wallet for it to work on the reader.

 What About Capping?